-ADMA 298 Project I (3 semester hours)
+ADMA 298 - Project I

-Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
+Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours

+Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
 A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research; the final product represents the successful and purposeful application of knowledge.
 The project is undertaken with the close mentorship of a faculty member, and may involve a community partner.
 Projects can involve scientific-based research or laboratory experiences, needs analysis or development plans for external organizations, or market studies and business plan proposals.
-Offered as needed.
+Offered As needed.

-ADMA 310 Basics of Manufacturing Simulation (3 semester hours)
+ADMA 310 - Basics of Manufacturing Simulation